aehrc/pathling/site/docs/libraries/terminology.md

 ### Subsumption testing

+Subsumption test is a fancy way of saying "is this code equal or a subtype of this other code".

+For example, a code representing "ankle fracture" is subsumed by another code representing "fracture".
+The "fracture" code is more general, and using it with subsumption can help us find other codes representing different subtypes of fracture.

 The `subsumes` function allows us to perform subsumption testing on codes within our data.
-In hierarchical code systems, a subsumption test determines whether a code is a subtype of another code, e.g. an "ankle fracture" is subsumed by " fracture".

-In this example, we first take our codes, cross-join them and then test whether they subsume each other.
-Then we do another subsumption test against the "ear, nose and throat disorder" concept.
+The order of the left and right operands can be reversed to query whether a code is "subsumed by" another code.

 <!--suppress CheckEmptyScriptTag -->
 <Tabs>